mchizmar/learnathon/README.md

-# Mine the Blockchain Challenge
+# Mining a Blockchain Challenge, Part 1

 In this challenge you are going to set up an Ethereum miner hosted on an Amazon EC2 linux server.
 You will also be able to interact with Smart Contracts deployed on the network to get a basic undersatnding for how they work.